MARA

 Is MARA Holdings profitable?

 MARA currently trades at a negative forward P/E of -9.6x, reflecting expected GAAP losses.
-Recent quarterly earnings have been highly volatile, swinging from a major miss of -$1.58 per share to a surprise beat of $1.94 per share in consecutive quarters, as detailed in the financial analysis above.
+Recent quarterly earnings have swung sharply, from a miss of -$1.58 per share to a surprise beat of $1.94 per share in consecutive quarters, as detailed in the financial analysis above.

 Why are MARA executives selling stock every month?

-The consistent timing and uniform lot sizes suggest pre-arranged 10b5-1 trading plans.
-As this report analyzes, the selling began shortly after all three executives received large equity grants in February 2026, and no offsetting purchases have been made.
+The consistent timing and uniform lot sizes point to pre-arranged 10b5-1 trading plans.
+As this report details, the selling began shortly after all three executives received large equity grants in February 2026, and no offsetting purchases have been made.